OlivierDupre/docker-compose-issue/README.md

 # README
-To have this version working, source the .env file using the following command: `export $(cat .env)`.
+To have the "failing" branch working, source the .env file using the following command: `export $(cat .env)`.